RMHogervorst/xkcd_weather_cities_nl/README.md

     ## [4] "# "
     ## [5] "# STN      LON(east)   LAT(north)     ALT(m)  NAME"

 The first part is not so interesting.
+But the comments describing the stations and their position is.

 ``` r
 read_lines("data/KNMI_20171018.txt",n_max = 5,skip = 4)